 And it was there during the dedication ceremony on November 19, 1863, that President Abraham Lincoln spoke of his cause to unify the war-torn nation with his most famous speech, the “Gettysburg Address.”

-Today, you can pay a visit to these hallowed grounds and remember all the sacrifices that were made there.
+Today, you can pay a visit to these hallowed grounds and remember all the sacrifices made there.
 You can even close your eyes and imagine being there on the field as Lincoln made his famous address with our self-guided Auto Tour.

 You can soak in the history, geography, architecture, and culture of Gettysburg, all from the safety of your car.
-Each tour features over an hour of interesting facts, emphasizing all the neat stuff that you’ll encounter along the way.
-The best part is that with a self-guided Auto Tour, you don’t have to worry about paying for tickets or closing times as with this, you can make your schedule!
+Each tour features over an hour of exciting facts, emphasizing all the neat stuff that you’ll encounter along the way.
+The best part is that with a self-guided Auto Tour, you don’t have to worry about paying for tickets or closing times, as with this, you can make your schedule!